 Regardless of how experienced a user is, meth can be dangerous.
 If you suspect that someone you care about is using this drug, look for the signs of meth abuse and get them help.

 While it might be pleasurable, the meth high doesn’t last forever.
-Instead of putting yourself at risk or watching as a loved one puts themself in harm’s way, take action.
+Instead of putting yourself at risk or watching as a loved one puts themselves in harm’s way, take action.

 At Vertava Health Texas, formerly The Treehouse Rehab, we offer a variety of treatment plans to help people stop wasting their time on the meth high and start working toward recovery.
 Our medical detox in Kaufman County includes care and support from medical staff members to monitor meth withdrawal and manage symptoms.